AMC latest to cut ties with Chris Hardwick after abuse allegations

 Hardwick is a big name at San Diego Comic-Con, often hosting panels for Marvel Studios, 20th Century Fox's X-Men films, Star Wars and Doctor Who -- at times doing several in a day.

-Viewers expecting to see Talking With Chris Hardwick on Sunday were instead greeted with a message that said "Talking with Chris Hardwick will not be seen tonight" before instead airing Ride with Norman Reedus, ComicBook.com reported.
+Viewers expecting to see Talking With Chris Hardwick on Sunday were instead greeted with a message that said "Talking with Chris Hardwick will not be seen tonight," ComicBook.com reported.
+AMC instead aired Ride with Norman Reedus.
 On Monday morning Pacific time, the show's site returned a 404 error.

 AMC has also pulled Talking Dead, the aftershow for The Walking Dead and Fear the Walking Dead, from its schedule amid its investigation.